 The National Jack in the Box Franchisee Association (NFA) has been serving the franchisees of the Jack in the Box brand since 1995.
-Founded in 1951, Jack in the Box, Inc. (NASDAQ: JACK) is headquartered in San Diego, California with more than 2,240 restaurants and approximately 93% of its restaurants are owned by franchisees.
+Founded in 1951, Jack in the Box, Inc. (NASDAQ: JACK) is headquartered in San Diego, California with nearly 2,200 restaurants and approximately 93% of its restaurants are owned by franchisees.
 The JIB-NFA is proud to say that nearly 85% of these franchisees are members of the JIB-NFA, representing 90% of the franchise locations.
 Through education, advocacy and sharing best practices, the JIB-NFA is committed to working with its Allied Partners and delivering critical services to its Franchisee Members.

 The National Jack in the Box Franchisee Association is dedicated to strengthening the JIB Brand and enhancing its position in the quick-serve food industry.
 We will do this by being an advocate for the JIB Franchisees, collaborating with our Corporate Partners and leading with integrity, transparency and confidentiality.